tekamolo/Delos/documentation/controller_injection.md

 # Controllers
 **Nomenclature**: The nomenclature of the **Controller name** will vary depending upon your needs.
- A very complicated page can have one controller and several simplistic pages can be handled in only one, use your own assessment to determine which nomenclature suits you best.
+ A very complicated page can have several controllers and several simplistic pages can be handled only by one, use your own assessment to determine which nomenclature suits you best.

-Controllers are a very important part of the framework since they also include another concept we review in this section: the injections of objects and container.
+Controllers are a very important part of the framework since they also include another concept we review in this section: dependency injection of objects and container.

-The injection concept refers to the strategy of injecting in a object (A) other objects it needs (B and C).
+The dependency injection concept refers to the strategy of injecting in a object (A) other objects it needs (B and C).
-All of this without having to instantiate ourselves the classes in question.
+All of this without having to instantiate ourselves those objects.
-This allows us to have control of what is already instantiated avoiding to instantiate again the same object and allowing the developer to write way less code in the process.
+This allows us to have control of what is already instantiated avoiding to reinstantiate again the same object and this will allow developers to write way less code lines in the process.

 For managing objects that are already instantiated we will use a `Container` that manages all the instances that already exist.
-Concretely in the code the container acts more like manager and all the instances are stored in a `Collection` class that acts as an array();
+Concretely in the code the container acts more like manager and all the instances are stored in a `Collection` class which acts as an array();

 If for example we need something that has to be instantiated the `Injector` class will be in charge of instantiating it. once instantiated it will store it in the previous `Collection`.

-Injections are mostly done via constructors except in controllers where we can inject via the constructor as well as the method themselves.
+Injections are mostly done via constructors except in controllers where we can inject via the constructor as well as methods themselves.

 #Injecting ControllerUtils